france-ark/digit-calculator-checker/README.md

-# Simple digit checker calculator using NodeJS
+# Simple check digit calculator using NodeJS

 Get the last digit of a barcode number.